 Citizenship Ceremony Dates

-- The City of Newcastle will host a Citizenship Ceremony on Wednesday 2 May 2018.
-Recipients will need to arrive from 4pm to register, with the Ceremony underway at 5pm.
+- The City of Newcastle will host a Citizenship Ceremony on Wednesday 2 May 2018, commencing at 3.30pm.
+Recipients will need to arrive from 2.30pm to register.
 Afternoon Tea will be served for new citizens and their guests in the Banquet Room, Ground Level, City Hall on completion of the Ceremony.

 When are the citizenship ceremonies held?